harsh040506/AI-Data-Analyst-Agent/README.md

-# Data Analyst Agent
+# AI Data Analyst Agent

-This project implements a sophisticated, multimodal Data Analyst Agent.
-It exposes a powerful API endpoint that leverages a Large Language Model (Google's Gemini) to dynamically source, prepare, analyze, and visualize data from various sources, including CSVs, Excel files, websites, and even images.
+This is the official repository for the AI Data Analyst Agent.
+The project implements a sophisticated, multimodal agent that exposes a powerful API endpoint to dynamically source, prepare, analyze, and visualize data from various sources, including CSVs, Excel files, websites, and even images, using Google's Gemini LLM.

 The agent is built on a robust **Planner-Executor** pattern, ensuring a clear separation between reasoning (the LLM's plan) and action (code execution).
 All user-requested code is run in a **secure, isolated Docker sandbox** to prevent security risks.